-You’ve probably experienced this one.
-A heat wave is covering the Oklahoma City area and the air conditioner in your home begins blowing out warm air or stops operating completely.
+It never fails.
+A heat wave is covering the Oklahoma City area and the air conditioner in your home begins blowing out warm air or stops working entirely.
 Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While not all A/C problems can be prevented, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.
+While not all A/C problems can be prevented, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.

 To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
 If the air flow is blocked in any way, it can cause problems in your unit.
 To guarantee great air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.